jay719/jay719/README.md

 ## 🐐 Welcome to Javaria's Github!
-I am starting the 1 hour of code challenge Nov/7/2021 welcome to my journey🐐
+I am starting the 1 hour of code challenge Nov/7/2021, welcome to my journey 🐐

 Full stack developer and native of Colorado Springs.
 Passion for problem solving with others and learning new tech to build upon my foundation in Ruby on Rails and Javascript.
 I love intergrating my customer experience background with my code to create user-friendly applications.